The Bachelor's Peter Weber Undergoes Surgery After Bad Fall

 As for Peter's health, a source says that Peter will "be okay" and that they "found a great surgeon for him."

 According to Us Weekly, Peter "split open his face" after tripping while holding two cocktail glasses.
-He was immediately rushed to a hospital that was two hours away..
-At the end of the ordeal, he left the hospital with 22 stitches in total.
+He was immediately rushed to a hospital that was two hours away.
+Our insider reveals that at the end of the ordeal he left the hospital with 22 stitches in total.

+In a statement shared to Instagram Chris Harrisonsaid that Peter "suffered a freak accident," but he is in perfect health.
+"There's been some wild claims and rumors about Peter today," he explained.
+"He got a cut on his head, he did get stitches but he's 100% OK and production is already back underway.
+He's still the dashing, handsome pilot we've all dreamed of."

 Filming is well underway for the 24th season of the reality show, but aside from the contestants, details about filming are scarce.
 ABC has kept the series under tight wraps, but with this development it's unclear how things will unfold.